What Are Platelets?

 Non-Medical Antiplatelet Treatment

-If patients fail to achieve ideal anticoagulation or who have recurrent thrombus or thromboembolic events, a filter can be placed in the vena cava to catch venous migratory clots before they reach the right-sided heart circulation to the lungs.
+If patients fail to achieve ideal anticoagulation or who have recurrent thrombosis or thromboembolic events, a filter can be placed in the vena cava to catch venous migratory clots before they reach the right-sided heart circulation to the lungs.

 Prevention of Platelet Dysfunction